hoppinger/advanced-custom-fields-wpcli/README.md

 wp acf export
 ```

-For testing purposes, etc. you can also define a export directory without applying the filter by using the `--export_path` parameter.
+For testing purposes, etc. you can also define a export directory explicitly without applying the filter by using the `--export_path` parameter.

 ```
 wp acf export --export_path=acf-exports/